 Why the old unit was done

 When a wall furnace gets to thirty years, a few things go at once.
 The heat exchanger thins.
 The pilot and ignition system starts acting up.
-And the gas-side safety hardware on a unit that old will not pass current code the moment anything needs replacing.
+And the gas-side safety hardware on a unit that old won’t pass current code the moment anything needs replacing.
 So even a “small” repair on a heater like this tends to snowball into code-required upgrades.
 Replacement was the right call here, and the cheaper one over a few winters.

 What went in